ADD CONDITION

 Healthcare providers should advise patients that Sterile Water for Injection, USP is intended solely as a solvent or diluent vehicle for parenterally administered drugs or solutions and as a source of water for parenteral fluid replenishment after suitable additives are introduced.
 It is crucial to emphasize that this product must not be administered without the addition of a solute, as intravenous administration of Sterile Water for Injection, USP without additives may lead to hemolysis.

-In the event of an adverse reaction, healthcare providers should advise patients to discontinue the infusion, evaluate the patient, and implement appropriate therapeutic countermeasures, saving the remainder of the fluid for examination if necessary.
-In cases of overhydration or solute overload, re-evaluation of the patient and appropriate corrective measures should be instituted.
+In the event of an adverse reaction, healthcare providers should discontinue the infusion, evaluate the patient, and implement appropriate therapeutic countermeasures, while saving the remainder of the fluid for examination if necessary.
+Should overhydration or solute overload occur, a re-evaluation of the patient is warranted, along with appropriate corrective measures.

 Storage and Handling